Wakefield Trinity shown glimpses of how good they can be this year on Friday night while Salford Red Devils’ first win of 2018 isn’t too far away.

 Another exciting player to look out for this year is Pauli Pauli.
 He didn’t play to his full potential against Salford but was solid.
 Once he gets a few games under his belt, he could be a huge success in Super League.

 A last note on Trinity – how good was Scott Grix in Trinity’s win?!
 People were quick to give him stick for his error in their Super 8s defeat to St Helens last year so they should be quick to praise him.
 He led Trinity around the park excellently alongside fellow Ireland international Finn.

 Onto Salford, they also shown in spells that they have the capability to be a classy side.

 Watson is a brilliant coach as well and he has got them drilled well.
-Some teams would have given up trying to score at the end but they didn’t and it paid off, with Welham going over in the corner.
+Some teams would have given up trying to score at the end but they didn’t and it paid off, like at the interwetten casino, with Welham going over in the corner.

 Manu Vatuvei being out for the season is a big blow for the Red Devils but they have got a great younger winger in Jake Bibby and not to mention Evalds and Greg Johnson.

 If they can gain consistency this year, then don’t be surprised to see them finish in the top-eight after the regular season.